keyboard2769/nb-kosui/README.md

 - [ ] $ let's define more awt color!!
 - [ ] $ fill up those array packup methods.
+- [ ] $ a new test case framed with reflection

+#### onfire

 - [ ] $ split indexing handling from ring buffer class

-#### onfire

-- [ ] $ a click-able map for swing ui
+- [ ] $ imporve line chart drawer to give more information

 #### currently

-- [x] $ re-implemented EcSlider to make EcGauge intentionally drag-able
 - [x] $ merged EcTip into EcTipMamager, make it a real manager.
 - [x] $ rewritten all swing dialog method comment
 - [x] $ a new EcImage class